 - Supporting release time from duties during which time the awardee writes and submits an application in the area of early childhood mental health to the NIH.
 This support compensates the awardee's unit/department for the work from which the awardee is released.
-Having adequate time to develop and submit an award application is essential for early career success.
+Having adequate time to develop and submit a grant application is essential for early career success.
 [Applicants must provide institutional and department assurance signifying acceptance of this guideline.]

 - Providing travel funds for a trip to NIH to meet program staff.
 This support helps the awardee develop meaningful contacts with NIH program staff who can guide the application preparation and revision (funding usually requires two application submissions).